 Boulder Creek Access

-The entrance to Boulder Creek area is off Highway 395, 13 miles north of Olancha.
+The entrance to the Boulder Creek area is off Highway 395, 13 miles north of Olancha.
 Be sure to stop by the Cottonwood Charcoal Kilns on your way to the Boulder Creek entrance.
 The viewing area can be 2.5 miles from Highway 395.
-There are several makers that along the route that direct you to the parking area.
-Once parked there are a half-mile trail and metal shade structure.
+There are several makers along the route that direct you to the parking area.
+Once parked, there are a half-mile trail and metal shade structure.

 Before You Go

 All three Owens Lake public access areas are remote.
-Chances are you will be the only visitor for miles.
+Chances are, you will be the only visitor for miles.
 Stay on berm roads and designated trails.
-Dogs are allowed, camping is not.
+Dogs are allowed; camping is not.
 There are no restrooms or drinking water.
-If you stop by the Eastern Sierra Interagency Visitor Center in Lone Pine they will give you a nice map and brochure about the Owens Lake Trails.
+If you stop by the Eastern Sierra Interagency Visitor Center in Lone Pine, they will give you a nice map and brochure about the Owens Lake Trails.